HTTPS Filtering on Windows 10 with Squid and Docker¶

 Passw0rd as password (please notice zero, not O in the password).
 Check that dashboard does not have any errors.

 You can use this console to configure your filtering rules and all types of policies.
-For more information please see Administrator’s Guide 6.1 (Archived).
+For more information please see Administrators Guide 8.3 (Stable).

 We recommend changing the administrator password immediately.

 Now we need to configure the clients.
 For that we have to know the IP address of the server, where Squid and Web Safety are running.